 Wildwood – Set in a tropical fruit orchid and with over 800 trees these one-bedroom chalets are a little over 1km from Myall Beach.
 There is a creek on the property and it backs right onto the rainforest where you can enjoy an hour-long walk.
 There is a communal kitchen and firepits to enjoy.
 If you don’t feel like cooking it’s only 800m to Whet (mentioned above).

 Daintree Ecolodge – If you are visiting Cape Trib as part of a special occasion trip this is the place to stay.
 Think honeymoon, anniversary or birthday treat.
 If you want luxury this is the best choice in the area.
-Thing freestanding bathtub on the balcony, onsite spa and beautiful treehouse-style villas.
+Thing a freestanding bathtub on the balcony, an onsite spa, and beautiful treehouse-style villas.

 How to get to Cape Tribulation